Rajgir: Udayagiri (3rd Hill)

 It is located 1.5 km from Ratnagiri and is home to the Śvetāmbara temple of Śyāmaliyā Pārśvanātha.
 Historical records indicate that this hill once housed idols of Pārśvanātha, Rishabhanatha, Abhinandana Swami, and Śāntinātha.
 A caturmukha (four-faced) Śvetāmbara temple existed here until the early 16th century CE.

 Suvarṇagiri (4th Hill)

 Historical accounts from the 16th-17th centuries CE mention the presence of 5-16 temples here.
-16th century Jaina traveler Kavi Jayakīrti notes the presence of 6 Śvetāmbara temples here.
+16th century Jaina traveller Kavi Jayakīrti notes the presence of 6 Śvetāmbara temples here.
 At the beginning of the 17th century CE, Panyās Jayavijaya recorded 5 Śvetāmbara temples on this hill and by the end of 17th century CE, Panyās Saubhāgyavijaya noted the presence of 17 Śvetāmbara temples on this hill.
 The hill currently hosts a Śvetāmbara temple of Rishabhanatha.

 Vaibhāragiri (5th Hill)

 The site where Munisuvrata attained omniscience and the sacred ground where Mahavira's 11 ganadharas (chief disciples) attained nirvana.
 Historical records from the 16th-17th centuries CE mention between 24-52 temples here (24 as per Hansasomavijaya in 16th century CE, 25 as per Jayavijaya in the early 17th century CE, and 52 as per Saubhāgyavijaya at the end of the 17th century CE).
 The hill currently houses 6 Śvetāmbara temples and features archaeological remains of ancient Gupta-era temples with rare sculptures including the first ever idol with a lānchana (Tirthankar Neminatha, from early 5th century CE).
 Notable temples here include Puruṣadāniya Pārśva temple (with footprints dating back to 1844 CE and 1855 CE), Mahavira temple, renovated in 1607 CE with Mughal-era artistic elements housing footprints dating back to 1874 CE, Munisuvrata's temple (known as Baḍā Mandira) dating back to 1865 CE, with a nine-tier spire, Dhaññā-Śālibhadra's temple (installed in 1468 CE, rebuilt in 1954 CE and 2008), the site where Mahavira's ganadharas attained moksha through the practice of sallekhana and the place marking the attainment of nirvana by the 11 ganadharas, including Gautama Swami (current footprints installed in 1774 CE by Jagat Seth Mehtab Rai).